phac-nml/metadatatransformation/README.md

 - `--metadata_15_header`: names the metadata_15 column header
 - `--metadata_16_header`: names the metadata_16 column header

+These metadata headers are automatically converted to lowercase.

 ## Age Parameters

 The following parameters can be used to rename CSV-generated output columns and Irida Next fields as follows: